 Listing the property for sale.
 The lender might require that you try to sell your home before it will consider accepting a deed in lieu, and require a copy of the listing agreement as proof that this has been done.

 If approved for a deed in lieu of foreclosure, the lender will send you documents to sign.
 You will receive:

 The estoppel affidavit sets out the terms of the agreement and will include a provision that you are acting freely and voluntarily.
-It may also include provisions addressing whether the transaction is in full satisfaction of the debt or whether the lender has the right to seek a deficiency judgment.
+It might also include provisions addressing whether the transaction is in full satisfaction of the debt or whether the lender has the right to seek a deficiency judgment.

 With a deed in lieu of foreclosure, the deficiency amount is the difference between the fair market value of the property and the total debt.
 In most cases, completing a deed in lieu will release the borrowers from all obligations and liability under the mortgage, but this is not always the case.